 Bosnia-Herzegovina: 1992 - 2007

-A 250-strong rifle company was dispatched to the war zones of Bosnia, and although it was attached to a British Regiment it took with it an impressive (at the time), assortment of kit – 25 armoured personnel carriers, Unimog trucks, land rovers, field kitchens, and containers of equipment.
+Although each rifle company was attached to a British Regiment it took with it an impressive (at the time), assortment of kit – 25 armoured personnel carriers, Unimog trucks, land rovers, field kitchens and containers of equipment.

-A total of three reinforced rifle companies deployed, and after the last of these returned home the NZDF continued to maintain a presence in SFOR and EUFOR to encourage stability, the rule of law and good governance, and growth.
+After the last of these rifle companies returned home the NZDF continued to maintain a presence in Bosnia to encourage stability, the rule of law and good governance and growth.

 In the latter years of the mission the NZDF deployed personnel to Prijedor, a predominantly Serbian town in the north west of the country where they formed a liaison observation team which was part of a British and Dutch-led force.

 Three New Zealand Army personnel were also based at Banja Luka, 45 km from Prijedor and were part of a team which oversaw the dozen or so multi-lateral liaison observation teams working throughout the region.

 In 2007, New Zealand’s 15-year long commitment to the troubled Balkan state ended.

 The New Zealand flag was lowered on June 29 at a ceremony in Sarajevo, officially ending the Kiwi involvement in the international peace-keeping effort in Bosnia-Herzegovina.

 “But despite the lack of experience in similar situations, the Kiwi approach worked.
 The troops were armed, but rather than use firepower to decide issues, they put their best effort into unravelling the complexities that motivated each group - no easy task in a land mass that has experienced centuries of conflict.” – Major General Dave Gawn.